 To properly understand the potential savings, and to properly verify the actual savings of and ECM, you must create a Baseline.
 The tools necessary for creating an accurate and functioning baseline, start with metering.
-As an example, lets say you wanted to do a lighting retrofit in your facility.
-There are many needs to take in to consideration.
+As an example, let’s say you wanted to do a lighting retrofit in your facility.
+There are many needs to take into consideration.

 You will not be able to, without metering, with any degree of accuracy, be able to accurately identify what you currently use, where improvements you need to make actually are, AND you will not even be able to properly identify the correct lighting to use in the actual retrofit.
 Metering is essential in this capacity.
 Without it, it is just as useful tossing money into the wind and watching it blow away.
 To learn more about Baselines, click here.

 When you have the data of your facility, it takes a lot of experience and mastery of Energy to really understand the different ways the data is actually meaningful in your facility.
-Many companies hire an Energy Manger to take on this large and important task.
+Many companies hire an Energy Manager to take on this large and important task.
 This capacity is provided by Vitality Energy, through our Virtual Energy Manager program.
 Please visit our website and learn more about our Virtual Energy Managers.
 You can have all of the benefits of an Energy Manager, without the high costs.
 Understanding your data and how to implement the appropriate ECM based on accurate data, is essential.

 Energy Conservation Measures

-Probably one of the most important things you need to have the capacity to do, is compare data from BEFORE your ECM, and the data POST ECM.
+Probably one of the most important things you need to have the capacity to do is compare data from BEFORE your ECM, and the data POST-ECM.
 This is why I stressed the importance of creating an accurate baseline.
-You cannot truly know your savings, or the energy you are not consuming, if you did not know your consumption before.
-Verification serves many purposes, but chief among them, is the confidence it gives you knowing you made the correct choice, and the contractor did what they were paid to do.
+You cannot truly know your savings, or the energy you are not consuming if you did not know your consumption before.
+Verification serves many purposes, but chief among them is the confidence it gives you knowing you made the correct choice, and the contractor did what they were paid to do.
 Many stories have come from Solar Panels not really providing the savings they were promised.
 To avoid any of the pitfalls of poorly thought out ECM’s and their implementation, we cannot stress enough the importance of Metering and a Virtual Energy Manager.

 At the end of the day, you worry about the Bottom Line.
-Keeping your company open, keeping people employed, and increasing the efficiency, are all top priorities for business owners.
+Keeping your company open, keeping people employed, and increasing efficiency, are all top priorities for business owners.
 It is becoming more and more essential to have the correct and accurate energy management so you can find more ways to save.
 Let us, at Vitality Energy, help you reach your goals.